thechangelog/draft/draft/ansible-docker.md

 and convenient way of deploying a process on a host.
 This can be anything from mysqld to redis, to a Rails application.
-Just like git snapshots and distributes code in the most efficient way, Docker does the same for processes.
+Just like git snapshots and distributes code in the most efficient way, Docker does the same with processes.
 It guarantees that everything required to run that process will be available regardless of the host that it runs on.

 A common but understandable mistake is to treat a Docker container as a